-Drawing on our years of office renovation experience, MPL brings you a quick guide to refurbishing small spaces.
+Drawing on our years of experience in interior office design London, MPL brings you a quick guide to refurbishing small spaces.

-MPL Interiors is often asked to space plan and fit out small or ‘bijou’ offices.
+MPL Interiors is often asked to design commercial office refurbishments for small or ‘bijou’ offices.
 The overriding desire from clients is to maximise the floorplan to fit in as many staff as possible, and to increase the feeling of light and space.

 It’s no secret that mirrors can make small, dark spaces feel lighter and larger.
 It’s how you use a mirror and position the reflective surface that counts.
 When fitting out the Twickenham branch of Chase Buchanan, we made the office feel twice as big by installing a full-height, full-width mirror on the back wall to reflect the natural light coming in through the front window.